Sculpture garden behind Dorpsstraat 7

 Gable stones with municipal coats of arms of Zegwaart and Zoetermeer

-Gable of Zegwaart
+Gable stone of Zegwaart